Nik0dem0-py/nextcord-bot-example/README.md

 - Python 3.9.x is recommended, though 3.8.x could be used.
 - All required packages are in the `requirements.txt` file.
+- A computer that is able to run Windows 7/8.x/10 or macOS 10.9 **or** chad linux :sunglasses:

 ## Instructions - How to discord bot. :robot: